 Getting started on LinkedIn as a small business owner can feel a little daunting.
 After all, it’s not got that cuddly vibe of Instagram or the opinionated, soap-box feel of Twitter.
 Is it worth investing your time in yet another social media channel?

-Well, first and foremost LinkedIn isn’t a social media channel – it’s easy to think it is, but it likes to call itself a ‘professional network on the internet’ – maybe even stretching to a ‘social network’ but then you might be expecting Justin Timberlake to make an appearance and you’d be sorely disappointed.
+Well, first and foremost LinkedIn isn’t a social media channel – it’s easy to think it is, but it sees itself a ‘professional network on the internet’ and this is what it is geared towards.

 The great thing about LinkedIn being a little different is there’s no algorithm to try and negotiate.
 You’re not jumping through the usual hoops in order to get noticed.
 It’s just a great way to connect with other like-minded people and grow your network of contacts – which often leads to enquiries and leads along the way.